-Below is a summary of the Hindu wedding ceremony, at Music 4 Asian Weddings rest assure we will do our up most to ensure your wedding music compliments each aspect of the Hindu wedding ceremony:
+Below is a summary of the Indian wedding ceremony, at Music 4 Asian Weddings rest assure we will do our up most to ensure your wedding music compliments each aspect of the Hindu wedding ceremony, contact us to see how we incorporate our unique music for each of these elements.

 - Ponkhana (Welcome)